 - If one is available, connect an alternative keyboard and observe whether the difficulties persist.
 If this resolves the issue, the faulty keyboard must be replaced.

 - If the keyboard is wireless, ensure that the batteries are charged or replaced with fresh ones.

-- Finally, the keyboard may require servicing; if it doesn’t work, getting a new keyboard is the only solution.
+- Finally, the keyboard may require servicing; getting a new keyboard is the only solution if it doesn’t work.

-You may also press both Shift keys simultaneously and check if the issue is fixed.
+You may press both Shift keys simultaneously to check if the issue is fixed.